DHTMLX/docs-suite/docs/helpers/data_calculation_functions.md

 The following functors are available:

 - `avg` - calculates the average data value
-- `count` - calculates the common count, doesn't take empty data into account
+- `count` - calculates the total number of items, doesn't take empty data values into account
 - `max` - calculates the maximal value in the data
 - `min` - calculates the minimal value in the data
-- `sum` - calculates the sum of data
+- `sum` - calculates the sum of data values

 For example, this is how the `sum` functor is called: